eazow/knowledge-hierarchy/english/toefl/sentences.md

 42. Offshore drilling platforms extend the search for oil to the ocean’s continental shelves—those gently sloping submarine regions at the edges of the continents.

+43. Even those artists who were most dependent on photography became reluctant to admit that they made use of it, in case this compromised their professional standing.